pepjo/react-tabs-navigation/readme.md

 * onTabChange [func]

-  Function that gets executed when a tab changes, first argument is the index of the tab
+  Function that gets executed when a tab changes, first argument is the index of the tab.
+  If you return `false` the tab will not change.
+Of course, you will still be able to change it changing the selectedTab prop.

 * selected [string|number]